💹 Managing a Trading Portfolio

 Alternatively, the Calmar Ratio can also be calculated without including the 'Risk-Free Rate' in the numerator {Calmar = P / MaxDrawdown}.

-The Information Ratio is a ratio designed to calculate the excess performance of a portfolio relative to a predetermined benchmark (i.e. the S&P500).
-This excess return is called an active return.
+The Information Ratio measures a portfolio’s excess performance relative to a specific benchmark (such as the S&P 500).
+This excess return is known as the active return.

 ■ Information Ratio = {P - P(b)} / SD